“When children aren’t given the space to struggle through things on their own, they don’t learn to problem-solve very well.

 “The other problem with never having to struggle is that you never experience failure and can develop an overwhelming fear of failure and of disappointing others.

-“Both the low-confidence and the fear of failure can lead to depression or anxiety.”
+“Both the low-confidence and the fear of failure can lead to depression, anxiety, or self-doubt.”

-Madeline Living, author of The Price of Privilege
+Madeline Levine, author of The Price of Privilege